The Importance of RCD Protection

 2.) mobile equipment with a rated current not exceeding 32A for use outdoors.

 RCDs come in many forms.
-These include (but not limited to) 2 Pole RCDS, RCBOs, Plug in RCDS, RCD Sockets and Spurs and many more.
+These include (but not limited to) 2 Pole RCDS, RCBOs, Plug in RCDS, RCD Sockets, RCD Spurs and many more.
+There is also difference types - Type AC is the most common, although Type A RCDs are now best practice.
+Type S (time delayed) and Type B RCDs are also very important.
 To choose the right one can be complicated, so it's always best to contact a qualified Electrician.

 How Do I Check If I Have One?